ndrscodes/hof-thesis/README.md

-# Hof University bachelors thesis template
+# Hof University bachelors thesis LaTeX template/documentclass

 This latex template is an alternative to the awesome [template](https://github.com/duncanturk/haw-hof-bachelor-latex) by [Christopher Rossbach (duncanturk)](https://github.com/duncanturk).
 Instead of using separate files for structuring the thesis, it leaves the structure up to you.
 This allows for more flexibility.
 Additionally, it only uses a minimal amount of packages, making it compatible with nearly every LaTeX compiler out there.
 Specifically, i built this template in order to be able to use LuaTeX and XeTeX.
 This allows you to use packages like [minted](https://ctan.org/pkg/minted) for code highlighting.